turbonomic/Turbo-ScenarioAsCode/namespaceQuota/namespaceQuota1/README.md

-# Namespace with Quota
+# Namespace with Quota Scenario 1
-This scenario creates a namespace with quota, a deployment with limit with CPU traffic.
+This scenario creates a namespace with quota, a single deployment with 2 container replicas with limit of CPU traffic.

 Expectation: Even though the CPU limit is not enough, the resize should take into account the namespace quota